ElecGeek/HealthMeter/README.md

 By editing and recompiling, some modifications can be done to change, for instance, the thresholds.

-TODO: make some debug activation more optional than hard-coded

-TODO: write the workflows to compile for many plateforms
+TODO: write the workflows to compile for MacOS-X plateform

 TODO or never: handle properly the new and fix the bug that does not merge the records in the new year night